Detroit plans to rein in solar power on vacant lots throughout the city

 Over the past year, neighborhood groups held meetings to consider hosting solar fields.
 Those selected will receive $15,000 to $25,000 in community benefits to pay for energy efficiency upgrades.
 They can choose to use the benefits for new windows, roof repairs, new energy efficient appliances, new furnaces and hot water heaters, better home insulation, smart thermostats, energy-efficient lighting and battery back-up for outages.

+Duggan said he hopes to break ground on the project by the end of the year.

-Donna Anthony, 63, also is in an eastside neighborhood, wants new attic insulation, vinyl siding and a new generator.
-She also looks forward to not having vacant lots and abandoned houses nearby, which often become sites for illegal dumping.
+Donna Anthony, 63, also is in one of the three neighborhoods announced Monday.
+She wants to get new attic insulation, vinyl siding and a new generator for her home.
+Anthony also looks forward to not having vacant lots and abandoned houses nearby, which often become sites for illegal dumping.

 “When you come outside you get depressed when you see all this trash being dropped,” Anthony said of discarded tires and construction materials.
 “You go out and clean it up and it's right back there the next day.”

 Under Duggan, the city has made leaps in stabilizing and fixing up neighborhoods that had been deteriorating and in advanced stages of blight.
-Primarily with federal funds at its disposal, Detroit has demolished about 25,000 vacant structures since 2014.
+Primarily with federal funds at its disposal, Detroit has demolished at least 24,000 vacant structures since 2014, according to the mayor's office.
 Hundreds of others have been transferred to the Detroit Land Bank which has fixed up many houses and resold them to families.
 Dozens of vacant lots — left by the razing of homes — are being sold to people living next door to maintain and beautify what otherwise would become overgrown, weedy eyesores.

 Secure solar farms could also be an aesthetic benefit in these areas, according to Sarah Banas Mills, director of the Center for EmPowering Communities, Graham Sustainability Institute at the University of Michigan.